Ubinazhip/Fruit_Disease/README.md

 inside this UniverseNet folder, there is a folder ./configs delete it and move folder configs in this repository to ./UniverseNet.
 In other words, it is kind customized configs, so we need to replace original configs folder <br/>
 and the files test.py and custom_utils.py in this repository move to  UniverseNet/tools/  .
 Note that there is already test.py file in UniverseNet/tools/, so my test.py should replace it. <br>

-move the model https://drive.google.com/drive/folders/1AbCL1P28_KeaRW777xt7ArbK4Pv2vPSK?usp=sharing to the folder ./load_models .
+move the model https://drive.google.com/drive/folders/1AbCL1P28_KeaRW777xt7ArbK4Pv2vPSK?usp=sharing to the folder ./load_models , which inside this directory.
 Note that this file is easily available online in https://github.com/shinya7y/UniverseNet/tree/master/configs/universenet - so we can use it as a pretrained model. <br/>
 pip install pandas <br/>
 pip install tqdm <br/>